 I am the Member of Parliament for the Totnes Constituency which stretches from Bantham to Broadsands along the beautiful South Devon coast and north to Dartmeet on Dartmoor.

-I have lived in South Devon for twenty-five years and was privileged to work on the frontline of the NHS for twenty-four years before entering Parliament in 2010.
+I have lived in South Devon for twenty-seven years and was privileged to work on the frontline of the NHS for twenty-four years before entering Parliament in 2010.
 I also spent several years as a police forensic examiner for Devon and Cornwall Police – mostly seeing victims of sexual or domestic violence.
 For eleven years I worked as a GP on Dartmoor and taught junior doctors and medical students as well as examining for the Royal College of General Practitioners.

 I was originally selected as the Conservative candidate in Totnes after the country's first ever fully open postal primary – which allowed every voter in the constituency, regardless of their political affiliation, to choose the candidate– and I was first elected as the MP for the Totnes Constituency in 2010.
 After very careful thought I feel I can best represent this constituency as a Liberal Democrat and have set out my reasons for this in an open letter.

-I wanted to bring a love of South Devon to the green benches and make Government look beyond metropolitan areas to the issues that face our coastal and rural communities.
+I wanted to bring a love of South Devon and some real-world experience to Parliament and speak out on the issues that face our coastal and rural communities.
 I was delighted to be named Spectator backbencher of the year in 2014 and again by the Political Studies Association in 2015.